waded/new-tab-zero/README.md

 # minimalist-new-tab

-This is a Chrome/Edge extension that removes all distractions on new tabs.
-No news, no weather, no favorite sites, no clocks, no photos.
-Nothing but space.
+This Chrome/Edge extension removes all distractions on new tabs.
+No news, no weather, no favorite sites, no photos.
+Nothing but blank.

 If you want to search, or go to recent/favorite sites, just type in the address bar.